 PLACE DES VOSGES, A SYMBOL OF MONARCHY

-All important Parisian places* copy or adapt its design, as do certain provincial towns and foreign capitals
+All important Parisian places* copy or adapt its design, as do certain provincial towns and foreign capitals.

 Place Royale in 1709, no more information / zoom

-First called place Royale,* it is so amiably grandiose that the New York Times chose it to announce the European Union's reopening after the lockdowns.
+First called place Royale,* it is so amiably grandiose that the New York Times chose it to announce the European Union's reopening after the covid lockdowns.

 # # #